jiaxuanc/robofriends/README.md

 # Robofriends
-A responsive web application to search for robot friends among all.
+A single page application where the user can search for robot friends among all.

 Deployed on GitHub Pages.
 You can view it [here](https://jiaxuanc.github.io/robofriends).

-This project was created with HTML5, CSS3, JavaScript, React, tachyons, robohash API and jsonplaceholder API.
+This project was created with HTML5, CSS3, JavaScript, React, Redux, tachyons, robohash API and jsonplaceholder API.

 ## Table of Contents